Coronavirus (COVID-19) Information

 - If possible, please communicate with school offices via phone, email or text rather than scheduling in-person meetings.
 The school will be limiting in-person appointments with students throughout this time.

-Thank you for your patience as we make this temporary shift to online learning.
+Thank you for your patience during this situation.
 Please be safe and heed the direction of health officials to the best of your abilities throughout these challenging times.

 Accessing Online Courses

 Students will need access to a computer connected to the internet to access online course material.
 Guidance and direction for students to access online course material will be provided by instructors, as they may vary from course to course.
-Students who have limited access to a computer connected to the internet should contact the Student Services Office by emailing email@example.com.
-Due to the developing situation and actions taken by the State of California, the school’s Library and computer classrooms will unfortunately not be available for students to utilize until further notice.View Online Course FAQ & Resources Site
+Students who have limited access to a computer connected to the internet should contact the Student Services Office by emailing firstname.lastname@example.org or calling (714) 300-0300.View Online Course FAQ & Resources Site

 Material Lending & Pickup